dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 as now for each value that is created, not only the user's group's default permission needs to be taken into account, but also the value's default permission.
 The employed rule will be **least permissive**.

-A the time a resource / value is created, it will be possible to supply a set of permissions, with which the resource / value should be created.
-These supplied permissions will only be used if no default permissions are defined.
-In the case that default permissions are defined, any supplied permissions will be *discarded*.
+A the time a resource / value is created, it is possible to supply a set of object access permissions, with which the resource / value should be created.
+These supplied object access permissions will only be used if no default object access permissions are defined.
+In the case that default object access permissions are defined, any supplied object access permissions will be *discarded* if they contradict their default counterparts.

-These default permissions are going to be given for each newly created project:
+These default object access permissions are going to be defined for each newly created project:

-  - ``knora-base:SystemAdmin`` Group:
+  - The ``knora-base:SystemAdmin`` group:
-     - receives implicitly *hasProjectResourceCreateAllPermission* for all projects
+     - receives implicitly *knora-base:ProjectResourceCreateAllPermission* for all projects.
-     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects from all projects
+     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects from all projects.

-  - ``knora-base:ProjectAdmin`` Group:
+  - The ``knora-base:ProjectAdmin`` group:
-     - receives *hasProjectResourceCreateAllPermission*
+     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
-     - receives *hasProjectAllAdminPermission*
+     - receives explicitly *knora-base:ProjectAllAdminPermission*.
-     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects
+     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects part of the project.

-  - ``knora-base:ProjectMember`` Group:
+  - The ``knora-base:ProjectMember`` group:
-     - receives *hasProjectResourceCreateAllPermission*
+     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
-     - receives *knora-base:hasDefaultChangeRightsPermission* for *knora-base:Creator*
+     - receives explicitly *knora-base:hasDefaultChangeRightsPermission* for the *knora-base:Creator* group.
-     - receives *knora-base:hasDefaultModifyPermission* for this *ProjectMember* group
+     - receives explicitly *knora-base:hasDefaultModifyPermission* for the *ProjectMember* group.
-     - receives *knora-base:hasDefaultViewPermission* for *knora-base:KnownUser*
+     - receives explicitly *knora-base:hasDefaultViewPermission* for the *knora-base:KnownUser* group.

 Default Permissions Matrix for new Projects